Spawning Asteroids

 Asteroids destroying the ship

-Crashing into an asteroid should destroy the ship.
-This will involve creating some sparks and then removing the ship from the game.
+Crashing into an asteroid should destroy the ship in a big explosion!
+This is how we can create some sparks and then removing the ship from the game.

 In ship.easel